No matter how big or small your company, a solid marketing strategy focuses your efforts and helps you make better decisions faster.

-Keep in mind that competitive positioning (and therefore value propositions) are relative: the strength of your competitive advantage and uniqueness of your offer depends on the alternative choices your customers have.
+Keep in mind that competitive positions are relative: the strength of your competitive advantage and uniqueness of your offer depends on the alternative choices your customers have.
 When market dynamics change, so too does our value in the eyes of our customers.
 This is why a strong marketing strategy must also include a market intel and feedback plan.

 #4 Market intel and feedback loops

 An effective marketing strategy takes advantage of the unique value you offer the market.
-However, when the market changes (say, a competitor enters the market or introduces a new product), your positioning within the market also changes and your strategy must evolve.
+However, when the market changes (say, two competitors merge or someone introduces a new product), your positioning within the market also changes and your strategy must evolve.
 This is why it’s critical your marketing strategy include a formal process for gathering, interpreting, and utilizing market intelligence and customer feedback.

-For most businesses, intel gathering happens organically.
-We conduct customer satisfaction surveys, read industry publications, and small talk with customers and vendors.
+For most businesses, intel gathering happens daily as we read industry publications and small talk with customers and vendors.
 The sheer volume of market information we encounter every day can be overwhelming.
 That’s why it’s crucial to have a plan to ensure you make the most of this information and stay one step ahead of your competition.